hetu-script/hetu-script/docs/docs/docs/en-US/command_line_tool/README.md

 ## Compile

-Compile a Hetu source file on your disk.
+Compile a Hetu source file on your disk into bytecode.

 ```
 compile [path] [output_path] [option]